shapeshed/jekyll.shapeshed.com/_posts/2006-08-02-matt_cutts_of_google_speaks_on_seo.md

 ---
 layout: post
 title: Matt Cutts Of Google Speaks On SEO
-excerpt: Matt Cutts of Google has published six videos where he speaks on SEO from Google's perspective (well his own but he works there).
+description: Matt Cutts of Google has published six videos where he speaks on SEO from Google's perspective (well his own but he works there).
 He gives some interesting insights and offers a few recommendations.
 Most of the recommendations we know about but it is good to hear them from the horse's mouth.
 categories: [SEO,Google]
 ---
 *   Make sure your site is crawlable.
 Use Lynx to see how search engines will see the site and ensure you can navigate it with a text browser.